 Matthias Alexander (1869 - 1955) was an Australian actor who, after developing difficulties with his voice, identified that unnecessary physical, mental and emotional habits were the root cause of many troubles in the way we operate.

 Although initially Alexander was only trying to regain his vocal ability, he realised that by continuing to lessen his tensions and unnecessary habits - essentially a process of simplifying the way in which he did things - the quality and ease of his actions improved.
 Therefore it is more than just a method to reduce pain.
-It gives the musician principles to help unlock improvements in tone quality, power, fluency, virtuosity and ultimately opens the player to deeper listening and sensitivity.
+It gives the musician principles to unlock improvements in tone quality, power, fluency, velocity and ultimately opens the player to deeper listening and sensitivity.

 Unlike the many other numerous techniques developed to help musicians, the Alexander Technique sets itself apart in the way it focuses on what not to do rather than what to do.
-In this sense you could call it more of an anti-technique since it is stripping away often false ideas of what is required, resulting a simpler and simpler state.
+In this sense you could call it more of an anti-technique since it is stripping away false ideas of what is required, resulting a simpler and simpler state.